 "8.3.1.
 A "no engine restart after countdown" approach allows a countdown of restarts or distance remaining once the inducement system activates.
 Engine starts initiated by the vehicle control system, such as start-stop systems, are not included in this countdown.
 Engine restarts shall be prevented immediately after:

-(a) In the case that the inducement system was activated at least 2400 km before the reagent tank was expected to become empty, the vehicle has travelled a distance expected to be sufficient for driving the average driving range of the vehicle with a complete tank of fuel since the activation of the inducement system, or
+(a) In the case that the inducement system was activated at least 2,400 km before the reagent tank was expected to become empty, the vehicle has travelled a distance expected to be sufficient for driving the average driving range of the vehicle with a complete tank of fuel since the activation of the inducement system, or

 (b) In the case that the inducement system was activated at the level described in paragraph 8.2.(b), the vehicle has travelled a distance expected to be sufficient for driving 75 % of the average driving range of the vehicle with a complete tank of fuel since the activation of the inducement system, or